- May 18, 2021

 "Essays on Empathy" is a narrative-driven game that explores the theme of empathy through a series of interactive vignettes.
 Players will confront ethical dilemmas and make choices that challenge their perspectives on complex social issues.
 The game encourages self-reflection and introspection, making it a thought-provoking and immersive experience.
 However, please note that the game contains mature themes and may not be suitable for all players.

-- The art style and music across the games are consistently praised, contributing to the immersive atmosphere and emotional impact of the stories.
+- The art direction and music throughout the collection are consistently praised, contributing to the immersive atmosphere and emotional impact of each game.

 “What makes this compilation stand out isn’t just the variety of themes or the engaging mechanics but the soul behind each project.”